Wissg/portfolio/README.md

 - Hero page with animation (frame motion)
 - background animation particles
 - custom error page (404)
+- Logger utilities for debugging using pino/pino-pretty, with the usage of appenders (console/file) as well as transformers for console pretty formatting.

 ### Work in Progress:
 - About Me Section